Data-Driven Safety Certificates of Infinite Networks with Unknown Models and Interconnection Topologies: Introduction

-\textbf{Previous studies on infinite networks.} Several investigations have explored \emph{stability analysis} over infinite networks, including studies into controllability analysis~\citep{enyioha2014controllability}, development of small-gain reasoning for input-to-state stability~\citep{bao2018nonlinear, dashkovskiy2020stability,kawan2020lyapunov}, decentralized fixed-time input-to-state stabilization of infinite networks for switched nonlinear systems~\citep{pavlichkov2023decentralized}, and adaptive decentralized stabilization~\citep{pavlichkov2023adaptive}.
-Despite the valuable insights provided by these studies, none of them addresses the challenges posed by infinite networks with \emph{unknown dynamics of subsystems} and \emph{unknown interconnection topologies}.
-In particular, while prior work (\emph{e.g.,}~\citet{dashkovskiy2019stability, dashkovskiy2020stability}) establishes the stability of infinite networks using small-gain theorems and ISS Lyapunov functions, constructing such ISS functions typically requires knowledge of the system dynamics.
-In contrast, our method guarantees safety of infinite networks purely from data, without requiring explicit models.
+\textbf{Previous studies on infinite networks.} Several investigations have explored \emph{stability} analysis over infinite networks, including studies into controllability analysis~\citep{enyioha2014controllability}, development of small-gain reasoning for input-to-state stability~\citep{bao2018nonlinear, dashkovskiy2020stability,kawan2020lyapunov,kawan2022lyapunov}, decentralized fixed-time input-to-state stabilization of infinite networks for switched nonlinear systems~\citep{pavlichkov2023decentralized}, and adaptive decentralized stabilization~\citep{pavlichkov2023adaptive}.
+Despite the valuable insights provided by these studies, none of them addresses the challenges posed by infinite networks with unknown dynamics of subsystems and unknown interconnection topologies.
+In particular, prior studies \citep{dashkovskiy2019stability, dashkovskiy2020stability} establish the stability of infinite networks using small-gain theorems and ISS Lyapunov functions.
+However, these studies do not investigate the construction of the required Lyapunov functions and the corresponding gains, whose availability remains essential for applying the results.
+In contrast, our method guarantees the safety of infinite networks by constructing the StCs and their associated gains directly from data, without assuming their availability a priori.

-Additionally, there has been no prior work (even model-based) on the analysis of infinite networks using \emph{dissipativity reasoning}, as previous studies have all relied on the ISS property of underlying subsystems using small-gain reasoning.
-In contrast, our work is the first to introduce a compositional data-driven approach for \emph{infinite networks} by leveraging \emph{joint dissipativity properties} of subsystems, serving as a rigorous mathematical framework for the analysis of interconnected networks (cf. Remark~\ref{new}).
+Additionally, to the best of our knowledge, there has been no prior work (even model-based) on the analysis of infinite networks using \emph{dissipativity reasoning}, as previous studies have all relied on the ISS property of underlying subsystems using small-gain reasoning.
+In contrast, our work is the first to introduce a compositional data-driven approach for infinite networks by leveraging joint dissipativity properties of subsystems, serving as a rigorous mathematical framework for the analysis of interconnected networks.

-\textbf{Previous data-driven studies.} Data-driven approaches generally fall into two categories: \textit{indirect} and \textit{direct}~\citep{dorfler2022bridging}.
-Indirect methods first require model identification, which is computationally intensive for large-scale networks, followed by designing a barrier certificate using traditional model-based techniques, leading to two levels of complexity~\citep{Hou2013model}.
-In contrast, direct methods bypass system identification and directly design a barrier certificate.
-Our proposed framework belongs to the latter category.